Lichfield Theological College

 Lichfield Theological College was founded in 1857 to train Anglican clergy to serve in the Church of England.
+Uniquely at its foundation, the college did not require a degree, and non-graduates made up the majority of its ordinands.
+The college had "high church tendencies".
 It was located on the south side of the Cathedral Close in Lichfield, Staffordshire and closed in 1972.